AndrewJ1234/ClothesExchange/README.md

 6. as a user, I can preview other user's shops
 7. as a user, I can trade/barter my clothes for other user's clothes
 8. as a user, I can chat/message other users
-9. as a user, I can leave reviews on other users' shops to provide feedback on items and services.
-10. as a user, I can view the reviews other users have left on my shops.

 ## Research Topics